 I know that this unfortunately, is spreading across to other countries, and is already in the U.K. too.

-A friend of mine had been out walking in the woods with her older dog and became infected with Lyme’s disease.
+A friend of mine had been out walking in the woods in NY with her older dog and became infected with Lyme’s disease.
 It took her over a year on Antibiotics before she felt any better.

-There are tablets you can give the animals, to prevent the tick taking hold, but I have seen very mixed results on the health of the animal, some as in all medications having adverse effects with some animals.
+There are tablets that you can give the animals, to prevent the tick taking hold, but I have seen very mixed results on the health of the animal, some as in all medications having adverse effects with some animals.

 We have also looked into making our own sprays , but there is caution on using essential oils and also the effectiveness of the mixture.